charmoniumQ/PROBE/probe_src/tasks.md

 - [ ] Don't check in generated code to VCS

+- [ ] Incorporate searching for dynamic libraries in ExecOp (AccessOp and OpenOp or novel DlOpenOp)

 - [ ] Add more syscalls
   - [ ] Add Dup ops and debug `bash -c 'head foo > bar'` (branch add-new-ops).
 Sam is working on this